mobile-dev-inc/dadb/README.md

 # dadb

-A Kotlin/Java library to connect directly to an Android device via ADB without an `adb` binary or running ADB server.
+A Kotlin/Java library to connect directly to an Android device without an adb binary or a running ADB server

 ## Usage